Overview

 Before connecting Azure Cloud, ensure you have:- Azure CLI installed and logged in (

-az login) - An Azure account with permissions to create service principals and assign roles
+az login) - Permission to create service principals in your Entra ID tenant

 - Your Azure Tenant ID (GUID)